BitModern/test-quality-doc/docs/analyze.md

 When selecting by Milestone, if your Milestone does not have a start and end date you will be prompted to enter dates.

-*Note: The filter by Milestone for Test Growth works differently than filterng by Milestone on the [Overview](overview) page.
+*Note: The filter by Milestone for Test Growth works differently than filtering by Milestone on the [Overview](overview) page.
 This is because the Overview page graph is listing Runs and Tests that are linked to a Milestone regardless of dates, whereas this Test Growth graph is a display of changes over a time period.*